fnproject/tutorials/node/custom-db/README.md

 console.log(oracledb.versionString)
 ```

 An `oracledb` constant is called to return the version of the driver.
+Getting the version string validates that the driver code is packaged correctly in the Docker container and the driver is functional.
+In a production situation, you would actually connect to a database.

 We are now ready to build the Docker image.